PraveenGandhi/git-practice/README.md

 # git-practice

-to create a new repo/initialize a git repo, run the following command in your terminal:
+To create a new repo/initialize a git repo, run the following command in your terminal:
 ```shell
 git intit
 ```

-add file to repo
+add a file to repo
 ```shell
 git add <file_name>
 ```